Madhur Anand: Scientific career

-Literary works
+Literary career

 Poetry

-Madhur Anand wrote her first poem in 1996 in the final year of writing her PhD thesis.
-A feature in Quill and Quire, wrote that Anand's "poetry is informed by her scientific knowledge".
+Anand began writing poetry in 1996 while completing her doctoral thesis.
+Her literary work has been noted for its engagement with ecological science; Quill & Quire, for example, observed that her poetry is “informed by her scientific knowledge.”

-Her poetry then began to appear in literary magazines including the Literary Review of Canada, The New Quarterly, The Malahat Review, Lemon Hound, The Rusty Toque, and The Walrus.
-Her work also appeared in the anthologies The Shape of Content: Creative Writing in Mathematics and Science and How a Poem Moves.
+Her poems have appeared in a range of Canadian literary magazines, including the Literary Review of Canada, The New Quarterly, The Malahat Review, Lemon Hound, The Rusty Toque, and The Walrus.
+Her work has also been included in the anthologies The Shape of Content: Creative Writing in Mathematics and Science and How a Poem Moves.

-Her first collection of poems, A New Index for Predicting Catastrophes, was published by McClelland & Stewart in 2015 to national and international acclaim.
-It received a starred review in Publishers’ Weekly and was nominated for a Trillium Book Award for Poetry in 2016.
-This collection challenges the reader to re-think ecopoetry and includes numerous examples of found poems derived from her own scientific papers.
-The CBC named the book as one of ten all-time “trailblazing” Canadian poetry collections.
-The New York Times also lauded Anand’s innovative approach to poetry in this work, highlighting her poem "The Strategy of the Majority," derived from her seminal work on human-environment systems, which was a catalyst for her more recent study, Prioritising COVID-19 vaccination in changing social and epidemiological landscapes, which used game theory to model vaccination prioritization strategies.
+Her first poetry collection, A New Index for Predicting Catastrophes, was published by McClelland & Stewart in 2015.
+The collection received a starred review in Publishers Weekly and a nomination for the Trillium Book Award for Poetry in 2016.
+It was noted for its engagement with ecopoetry and for its use of found poems adapted from Anand’s scientific research.
+The CBC listed the collection among ten all-time “trailblazing” Canadian poetry collections.
+The New York Times highlighted Anand’s approach, drawing attention to “The Strategy of the Majority,” a poem adapted from her research on human–environment systems.
+That research later informed her work Prioritising COVID-19 vaccination in changing social and epidemiological landscapes, which used game theory to model vaccination prioritization strategies.

-Her second book of poetry Parasitic Oscillations was published by Penguin Random House to international acclaim and was the CBC Top Pick for Poetry in Spring 2022.
-It was also chosen as a Globe and Mail Top 100 best books of 2022.
+Her second poetry collection, Parasitic Oscillations, was published by Penguin Random House in 2022.
+It was named a CBC Top Pick for Poetry in Spring 2022 and selected as one of The Globe and Mail’s Top 100 Best Books of 2022.

 Non-Fiction

-Anand's debut creative non-fiction book This Red Line Goes Straight to Your Heart won the Governor General's Award for English-language non-fiction at the 2020 Governor General's Awards.
-The work exemplifies the sub-genre of creative non-fiction and describes intra- and inter-generational perspectives on topics ranging from the Indian Partitionto life as a young scientist.
-The award jury noted how the memoir “blends science, personal narrative and fictional elements to push the non-fiction form into bold new territory”, while filmmaker Deepa Mehta writes that “... the different perspectives are truly poetic and at times heartbreaking”.
+Anand’s debut creative non-fiction book, This Red Line Goes Straight to Your Heart ', received the Governor General's Award for English-language non-fiction at the 2020 Governor General's Awards.
+The book explores intra- and intergenerational perspectives, addressing subjects including the Partition of India and Anand’s experiences as a young scientist.
+The award jury commented that the book “blends science, personal narrative and fictional elements to push the non-fiction form into bold new territory.”
+Filmmaker Deepa Mehta described its shifting perspectives as “poetic and at times heartbreaking.”